evhub/coconut/HELP.md

 vector_field()$[2:3] |> list |> print  # [vector(*pts=(1, 0))]
 ```

-_Hint: Remember, the way we defined vector it takes the components as separate arguments, not a single tuple._
+_Hint: Remember, the way we defined vector it takes the components as separate arguments, not a single tuple.
+You may find the `starmap` built-in useful in dealing with that._

 <br>
 <br>